 We encourage the online approach as it is the easiest way for participants to manage their fundraising campaign.
 We do understand that some old-fashioned checks may make their way in and that’s fine too.

 How do I submit the paper donations that I receive?

-Go to the the Fundraising Resources page, scroll to the bottom and select “Paper Donation Worksheet” link to download and print the form.
-You can use the form to record and forward all of your paper donations.
-Once we receive your Donation Form, checks and cash, we will add these to your fundraising total.
-Read the Paper Donation Instructions and PLEASE do not hold onto your paper donations – send them in frequently!
+Go to the Fundraising Resources page, scroll to the bottom and select “Paper Donation Worksheet” to download and print the worksheet.
+You can use the form to record and forward all of your offline donations directly to Krempels Center, 100 Campus Way, Portsmouth NH 03801.
+When we receive your Donation Form and payments we will add these to your Pledge Reg account.
+PLEASE do not hold onto your paper donations – send them in frequently!